Qukoyk/markdown-cv/index.md

 ## Professional Summary
-- Experienced in using Tobii eye-tracking equipments and softwares
+- **Experienced in using Tobii eye-tracking equipments and softwares.**
-- Familiar with common paradigms and analysis methods in psychology and consumer behavior, and have more experiences in business projects.
+- **Familiar with common paradigms and analysis methods in psychology and consumer behavior, and have more experiences in business projects.**
 - Proficient in experimental design, execution and moderating essentials, and data analysis.
 - Ability to use English as a working language and read English literature without obstacles.
 - Cheerful and optimistic, with a open-ed mind and keen insipring.